sf-wdi-19-20/WDI21staging/bootstrap/readme.md

 ###Learning Objectives

 * Use Bower to require Bootstrap in your project
-* Understand and impliment a grid system
+* Understand and implement a grid system
 * Design html pages with the aid of bootstrap & mockups

 ##What is Bootstrap?